alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-permissibility-the-people-of-book-food.md

 ---
-layout: post
-title: "Permissibility of the People of the Book's food"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 3262, Question 1"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is permissible to eat from the food served by your Christian colleague, whether in his or another person's home, provided that the food itself is not prohibited or its status is unknown."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 3262, Question 1
+summary: It is permissible to eat from the food served by your Christian colleague, whether in his or another person's home, provided that the food itself is not prohibited or its status is unknown.
+title: Permissibility of the People of the Book's food
 ---

 ### Question: